btuprotocol/BTU.js/documentation/hotels.md

 ### **searchResources()**

 Search for hotels.
-There are two possible ways of searching for a hotel depending on the searchType parameter :
+There are three possible ways of searching for a hotel depending on the searchType parameter :

-- One is the 'query' search that returns a list of cities and hotels corresponding to the query given in parameter.
+- 'query' search that returns a list of cities and hotels corresponding to the query given in parameter.
 (Useful for a search bar)

-- The other is the 'location' search that returns a list of hotel for a certain location (coordinates) and guest related parameters.
+- 'location' search that returns a list of hotel for a certain location (coordinates) and guest related parameters.

+- 'cities' search that returns a list of hotel for an array of coordinates (Usefull for city samples).

 #### Prototype
 ```javascript